jnozzi/cocoadev.com/markdown/BorderlessTexbox.md

 ----

 Yes, you can.
-(General/HowToAskQuestions.)
+(HowToAskQuestions.)

 ----

 You can even set it up so that when the user holds down the cmd (/apple) key they can drag the window around too.
-See also General/BorderlessWindow.
+See also BorderlessWindow.

 ----